dshiling/nipype/README.rst

    :target: https://doi.org/10.5281/zenodo.581704

 Current neuroimaging software gives users an incredible opportunity to analyze data using a variety of different algorithms.
-However, this results in a wide variety of specialized applications that lack interoperability or a uniform operating interface.
+However, this results in a wide range of specialized applications that lack interoperability or a uniform operating interface.

 *Nipype*, an open-source/community-developed initiative under the umbrella of NiPy, is a Python project that provides a uniform interface for existing neuroimaging software and facilitates their interaction.
-Nipype provides a single-workflow environment for interactive exploration of algorithms from different packages (e.g. SPM, FSL, FreeSurfer, AFNI, Slicer, ANTS), eases the design of workflows between packages and minimizes the learning curve for different individual packages.
-Nipype is creating a collaborative platform for neuroimaging software development in a high-level language and addressing limitations of existing pipeline systems.
+Nipype provides a single-workflow environment for interactive exploration of algorithms from different packages (e.g. SPM, FSL, FreeSurfer, AFNI, Slicer, ANTS), eases the design of workflows between packages and minimizes the learning curve for different packages.
 Nipype is creating a collaborative platform for neuroimaging software development in a high-level language and addressing limitations of existing pipeline systems.

 *Nipype* allows you to: